cess091194/CCM101-pmsantos/Laboratory-03-Multi-Cloud-Explorer/README.md

 | Memory | 1.9 GiB total RAM (1.5 GiB available), 1 GiB swap |
 | Disk Space | 19 GB root partition (13 GB available, 30% used) |

-### Migration Question: If this Linux server were migrated to the cloud, which AWS, Azure, and GCP services could host it?
+### Question: If this Linux server were migrated to the cloud, which AWS, Azure, and GCP services could host it?

 Given the server's small footprint — 1 vCPU, ~2GB RAM, and a ~19GB disk — this workload fits comfortably into the entry-level/burstable-performance instance tiers offered by each provider, rather than a large compute-optimized instance.